Renewables

 Share

 SOS Children’s Village Lekenik, located between Zagreb and Sisak, has installed a 100 kW solar power plant.
-The facility will secure the supply of energy for heating, lighting, the kitchen, and all power outlets of the community center and kindergarten.
+It will supply energy for heating, lighting, the kitchen, and all power outlets of the community center and kindergarten.

 The 100 kW photovoltaic plant, installed during the first phase of the project, has just been approved for permanent operation, according to the Green Energy Cooperative (ZEZ), which is implementing the project.